Triumph Tiger 800 - SatNav - GPS

 Fibre effect Fablon.
 Can be used a buoyancy aids!

-My XCx on day 1.
-I fitted the Puig Screen, my new GPS mount together with one of my new GPS holders designed to hold my
+My XCx Tiger on day 1.
+I fitted the Puig Screen and my new GPS Bracket together with one of my new wooden GPS holders

 In the short term to charge GPS on the move I purchased a